Rams dominate matchup of tough defenses, beat Bears 24-10

 INJURY REPORT

-Bears: C Cody Whitehair injured his calf in the second half.
+Bears: WR Allen Robinson was evaluated for a concussion after he left the game late in the fourth quarter.
+He led the Bears with 70 yards receiving. … C Cody Whitehair injured his calf in the second half.

 Rams: Rookie S Terrell Burgess was taken off the field on a cart in the fourth quarter with an air cast around his left leg.
 He has an ankle injury. … TE Tyler Higbee was inactive with a hand injury, missing his second game since 2016.
 Johnny Mundt had a career-high 47 yards receiving in his absence, including a career-best 34-yard catch in the second quarter.